 Alcohol Detox and Prognosis

-Alcohol withdrawal can be life threatening.
+Alcohol withdrawal can be life-threatening.
 Symptoms begin within the first 2 hours and can last for up to ten days and longer.
-Although, typically symptoms tend to improve after 5-6 days, the effects of withdrawal may be felt for a long period of time after consumption.
-Treatment for detoxifying from alcohol will depend on the extent of a persons drinking history.
-Doctors can sometimes treat patients on an out patient basis, with primary medications being Benzodiazepines, which allow withdrawal to be more tolerable for the individual.
-However, depending on the severity of symptoms, in patient medical treatment and intensive care may be necessary.
+Although typically symptoms tend to improve after 5-6 days, the effects of withdrawal may be felt for a long period of time after consumption.
+Treatment for detoxifying from alcohol will depend on the extent of a person’s drinking history.
+Doctors can sometimes treat patients on an outpatient basis, with primary medications being Benzodiazepines.
+This allows withdrawal to be more tolerable for the individual.
+However, depending on the severity of symptoms, inpatient medical treatment, and intensive care may be necessary.